Sawtaytoes/vscode-colormate/README.md

-# CodeMate for Visual Studio Code
+# ColorMate for Visual Studio Code
 ![ColorMate logo by Noah Raskin](images/logo.png)

 ColorMate is a semantic highlighter (similar to a syntax highlighter) that colors all similarly named variables the same.